ajpfahnl/rna-seq-pipeline/README.md

 java -jar ~/picard/build/libs/picard.jar -h
 ```
 ### Merging
-Next, we merge the sam files output from the previous step.
-Make sure to create the required input and output directories using the `mkdir` command.
+Next, we merge the sam files output from the previous step. \
 Note: We can also use the built-in version of picard tools with `module load picard_tools` and omit setting the `$PICARD` variable in the script
 #### 05_merge_sam.sh
 We can then merge lanes (e.g. L3 and L4) using the following command as an example: